Can Douching Cause a Yeast Infection?

-- Finally commercial douches contain all sorts of chemicals which may trigger an allergy, which in some cases may be worse than the yeast infection.
+- Finally, commercial douches contain all sorts of chemicals which may trigger an allergy, which in some cases may be worse than the yeast infection.

 So should a woman douche?

 The College of Obstetrics recommends that women should not douche regularly.
 Having vaginal odor is normal.
 Just a simple wash of the vagina with a natural feminine wash is adequate in most cases.
-If you find it difficult to get rid of vaginal odor, make sure you have your vaginal secretions tested to check if you’re suffering from bacterial vaginosis or a STD.
+If you find it difficult to get rid of vaginal odor, make sure you have your vaginal secretions tested to check if you’re suffering from bacterial vaginosis or an STD.

-Because douching is also associated with an increased risk of yeast infections, it is important for women to discontinue this habit.
+As douching is also associated with an increased risk of yeast infections, it is important for women to discontinue this habit.
 If your yeast infections are troublesome and persist, you can choose from an array of treatments.

 One of the most effective vaginal infection treatments, potent enough to solve even persistent, recurrent cases of yeast infections are Boric Acid Suppositories.
-Boric acid can cure a yeast infection within 7 days, and then you can use one suppository per week as a maintenace treatment for up to 6 months.
+Boric acid can cure a yeast infection within 7 days, and then you can use one suppository per week as a maintenance treatment for up to 6 months.
 Discuss this option with your doctor.